Hot Springs (Big Bend National Park): History

 The site was the first major tourist attraction in the area, predating the establishment of the national park.
 Before Langford's development, a small stone tub had been excavated in the local stone for bathing, with a dugout that was renovated by the Langfords as a residence.
 The Langfords later built an adobe house, a stone bathhouse, and brushwood bathing shelters.
 The Langfords left in 1912 when bandits made the area unsafe.
 When they returned in 1927 they rebuilt the bathhouse, but with a canvas roof.
 They also built a store and a motor court, consisting of seven attached cabins.

 The structures were built of local stone with wood trussed roofs covered with corrugated metal.
 Interior walls were plastered.
 Four of the motor court rooms featured painted murals.
 A terrace was covered with a long porch or ramada connecting the cabins.

-In the historic district, there are petrogylphs made by Native Americans.
+In the historic district, there are petroglyphs made by Native Americans.
 The springs were visited by Pedro de Rábago y Terán in 1747, who found Apaches farming the area.
 In later years the Comanche Trail passed nearby.
 The hot springs remain, at a temperature of 105 degrees Fahrenheit, and may be used for soaking.
 The water contains sodium, potassium, calcium, magnesium, sulfate, chloride and smaller concentrations of arsenic, lithium, rubidium, strontium, thallium, uranium, and tungsten.

 Hot Springs was placed on the National Register of Historic Places on September 17, 1974.